 It's this time of the year.
-Every time Liverpool v Man United happens, the fabric of the players’ shirts is ingrained with a hundred years of history, pricking their skin like a thousand needles, sending the message: You must give your all now.
+Every time Liverpool v Man United happens, the fabric of the players’ shirts is ingrained with a hundred years of history sending them the message: You must give your all now.
 It won't be any different this time around too.

 10. 100 Years Ago: Two mutual demolitions

 Liverpool struck first in their rivalry against the Red Devils way back in 1895.
-During those times of semi-pro football, the results might not have meant much but 7-1 in their favour sill sounds superb.
+During those times of semi-pro football, the results might not have meant much but 7-1 in their favour sill holds bragging rights.

 For Liverpool though a result marked for memory deletion would be their biggest slump to United in 1928 at Old Trafford.
 A hat-trick by the so-called ‘Mr. Soccer’ and Legend of Manchester United Joe Spence and two by Southampton legend William Rawlings, who had transferred to United that same year, dismantled Liverpool, 6-1.